Positive reinforcement in task management to boost team productivity

 Unrealistic expectations

-- What to do: Set realistic goals and connect recognition to actual achievements.
+• What to do: Set achievable goals and connect recognition to actual achievements within realistic constraints.

 Focus only on individual success

-- What to do: Acknowledge the team's collective contribution and recognize each member’s role.
+• What to do: Acknowledge collective contributions and recognize the specific role each member played in shared outcomes.

 Ignoring individual preferences